hongaar/moker/README.md

 - 🧰 Monorepo plugins to use pre-configured common tooling
 - ➕ Add workspaces on demand
 - 🧬 Workspace templates for a library, React app, API or CLI
-- ⚡ Extensible, bring your own plugins!
-(WIP)
+- ⚡ Extensible, bring your own plugins

 ## Why?

 When I start a new project it often takes a couple of days before it becomes a monorepo, at which point I find myself duplicating all sorts of configuration and build scripts.
-This project aims to concentrate this struggle in one tool, which can then be used to scaffold monorepos and workspaces (a.k.a. monorepo packages).
+This project aims to concentrate this struggle in one opiniated tool, so you can scaffold monorepos and workspaces (a.k.a. monorepo packages) quickly.

+## Opiniated

+While `mokr` is extensible and you can bring your own plugins, the core plugins make some assumptions you may not agree with.
+If that's the case, this tool is probably not for you.
+The defaults used by the various core plugins are documented below and marked with a nerd-face emoji 🤓 so you should be able to get a clear picture of what to expect when you decide to it.

 ## Prepare